gradle/community/docs/events/gsoc/2024/gradle-build-server-android.md

+---
+title: "Gradle Build Server - support for Android projects"
+description: >
+  A project by Tanish Ranjan for GSoC 2024 which aims to bring support for Android projects on the Gradle Build Server.
+---

 # GSoC 2024.
 Gradle Build Server – support for Android projects

 This project aims to enhance [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle) project from Microsoft by integrating powerful Android Studio features.
 Bridging the build process gap between [Android Studio](https://developer.android.com/studio) and [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle), will significantly improve the development experience for many Android developers using Text Editors/IDEs which utilize the [Build Server Protocol (BSP)](https://build-server-protocol.github.io).